ALL THINGS BRIGHT BEAUTIFUL inspire the artist in me.

-Perhaps it is the artist in me that makes me keep my eyes open for #allthingsbrightbeautiful, or perhaps it was my Sunday School days and singing the hymn with those lovely words in it which must have become imprinted in my psyche.
+Perhaps it is the artist in me that makes me keep my eyes open for #allthingsbrightbeautiful, or perhaps it was my Sunday School days and singing the hymn with those lovely words in it that must have become imprinted in my psyche.

 What a joy I get when finding exactly the right picture to make a point clearer when telling a story in a blog.
 This somehow makes the blog come alive in a special way.